Generate Code to Conform to Software Architecture by Sharing and Copying Default Settings Between Models

 To share a set of code definitions among multiple models, create the definitions in a shared Embedded Coder Dictionary, which is save in an SLDD file.
 Configure the models to use the dictionary by setting the model configuration parameter Shared coder dictionary.
 Then, map the data and functions in the model to the shared definitions.
 For an example of how to share definitions among multiple models, see Share Code Interface Configuration Between Models.

 Models can also share the default mapping configuration that applies the definitions to data and function categories.
 In the shared Embedded Coder Dictionary, you configure the dictionary default mapping.
-When you link a model to the dictionary, the model uses the dictionary mapping by default.
+When you attach the dictionary to a model, the model uses the dictionary mapping by default.
 You can still change the default mapping and individual mapping for an individual model if the model requires a different configuration.
 For more information about sharing the dictionary default mapping among multiple models, see Configure Default Code Mapping in a Shared Dictionary.

 Copy Code Generation Settings to New Models